-1. First we group the jobs into classes, based on the number of nodes they require for execution.
+1. First we group the jobs into classes, based on the number of processors they require to execute on.
 Each class is a bin in which the upper boundary is a power of 2.

 - 2. Then we model the interarrival time distribution for each class, and the service time distribution for each class as follows: - (a) From the job traces, we compute the first three moments of the observed interarrival time and the first three moments of the observed service time. - (b) Then we select the Hyper Erlang Distribution of Common Order that fits these 3 observed moments.
-We choose to fit the moments of the model against those of the actual data because the first 3 moments usually capture the generic features of the workload.
-These three moments carry the information on the mean, variance, and skewness of the random variable, respectively.
+We choose to fit the moments of the model against those of the actual data because the first 3 moments usually capture the generic features of the workload and are more robust to the effect of outliers.
+These three moments carry the information on the mean, variance, and skewness of the random variable respectively.

-Next, we generate various synthetic workloads from the observed workload by varying the interarrival rate and service time used.
+Next we generate various synthetic workloads from the observed workload by varying the interarrival rate and service time used.
 The Hyper Erlang parameters for these synthetic workloads are obtained by multiplying the interarrival rate and the service time each by a separate multiplicative factor, and by specifying the number of jobs to generate.
 From these model parameters synthetic job traces are obtained using the procedure described in [12].
 Finally, we simulate the effects of these synthetic workloads and observe the results.

 Within a workload trace, each job is described by its arrival time, the number of nodes it uses, its execution time on a dedicated system, and an overestimation factor.
 Backfilling strategies require an estimate of the job execution time.
-In a typical system, it is up to each user to provide these estimates.
+In a typical system, it is up to the each user to provide these estimates.
 This estimated execution time is always greater than or equal to the actual execution time, since jobs are terminated after reaching this limit.
 We capture this discrepancy between estimated and actual execution times for parallel jobs through an overestimation factor.
-The overestimation factor for each job is the ratio between its estimated and actual execution times.
-During simulation, the estimated execution time is used exclusively for performing job scheduling, while the actual execution time is used to define the job finish event.
+The oversestimation factor for each job is the ratio between its estimated and actual execution times.
+During simulation, the estimated execution time is used exclusively for performing job scheduling, while the actual execution time is only used to define the job finish event.
+In this paper we consider two models for describing the distribution of estimated execution times as provided by the user.